 Manitoba Travel Guide

-Manitoba's capital and largest city is Winnipeg, a fantastic place to explore in itself and located very close to Lake Winnipeg, the world's 11th largest freshwater lake.
+Manitoba's capital and largest city is Winnipeg, a fantastic place to explore in itself and located very close to Lake Winnipeg, one of the world's largest freshwater lakes.
 But for those wanting to escape the city, this province boasts a rich cultural history and exciting attractions.

-Manitoba is believed to have been first inhabited shortly after the last glaciers from the most recent ice age melted away, as a large amount of petroforms (boulder mosaics) and medicine wheels can be found near Turtle Mountain in the southwest.
+Manitoba is believed to have been first inhabited shortly after the last glaciers melted away, as a large amount of petroforms (boulder mosaics) and medicine wheels can be found near Turtle Mountain in the southwest.
 North American aboriginals went on to inhabit the land before Henry Hudson sailed into what is now known as Hudson Bay in 1611.

 During the summer months, a trip out to Oak Hammock Marsh, Riding Mountain National Park or Polar Bear Capital Churchill will reward visitors with an incredible array of wildlife viewing opportunities.
 From polar bears and beluga whales in Churchill, to black bear and bison in Riding Mountain National Park and moose in Hecla-Grindstone Provincial Park, Manitoba is a nature-lover's paradise!